 Optimize for developer cycles, not CPU cycles

 Performance in software development matters less than you might think.
-I bet that you waste plenty of CPU cycles and memory for zero good reasons somewhere you aren't looking at and wouldn't look at by intention.
+You're almost certainly wasting significant CPU cycles and memory for no good reason—in parts of the codebase you don't intentionally monitor.

 Example: binary vs textual encoding

-Today I had a talk to a fellow developer who argued that binary encoding is faster than textual.
+Today, I spoke with a fellow developer who argued that binary encoding is faster than textual.
 He isn't wrong!
 Binary encodings mean less work to the CPU.
 The talk was about an application that received messages of around 100 bytes once a second from around 20 to 30 IoT devices (not becoming more in the foreseeable future) via MQTT.

-For a today's PCs (2023) that's a piece of cake - even for the weakest ones.
-The application does more than receiving those messages but still it's literally nothing.
+For today's PCs (2023), that's a piece of cake—even for the weakest ones.
+The application does more than receive those messages, but the processing load is still trivial.

-You lose the inspectability of messages and network traffic with tools like wireshark when things go wrong or you need to find bugs.
-When a stream of data is text you just look at it and most likely you can make sense of it.
-Not with binary, sorry!
+You lose the inspectability of messages and network traffic with tools like Wireshark when things go wrong or you need to find bugs.
+When a stream of data is text, you can often look at it and make sense of it.
+This isn't true for binary data.
 UNIX has the philosophy "text is the universal protocol" for good reasons.

 Takeaway

-Optimize for developer performance not hardware performance!
-Developers cost more than CPU cycles (in most cases).
-When you spot bootlenecks do your homework and profile the application.
-No uninformed, gut-feeling refactoring to make code faster!
+Optimize for developer performance, not hardware performance!
+Since developers are far more expensive than CPU cycles in most scenarios, when you spot bottlenecks, profile the application to identify the true cause.
+Avoid uninformed, gut-feeling refactoring to make code faster!

 So stop thinking about performance beforehand!
-Every time before you write code and you feel the need to make the "fastest" solution or introduce some "clever" pre-calculated variables, think twice!
+Every time you feel the need to write the "fastest" solution or introduce some "clever" pre-calculated variables, think twice!

 Disclaimer

 I still catch myself wanting to "optimize" where there's nothing to optimize (for now).
-Knowing this feeling and being able to suppress it I'd consider myself healed from "premature optimization" disease.
+Knowing this feeling and being able to suppress it, I consider myself healed from the "premature optimization" disease.